josiahsliu/josiahsliu.github.io/essays/ai-learning.md

 * Asking or answering a smart-question : I would sometimes use google or maybe ChatGPT to ask a question but usually I never really had to.
 I would say using AI to answer your questions is very useful.
 Personally for me I would want to ask google or ChatGPT a question then if I don't know the answer then I would ask the class.

 * Coding example e.g. “give an example of using Underscore .pluck” : For code examples I would use the internet on what it's used for and how

+* Explaining code : For explaining code, using AI like ChatGPT is a great way to explain what the code does and what does it include but some can be not so helpful.
+For example, GitHub Co-Pilot is a bit different because it prints out just the code which is helpful but doesn't really explain code.

+* Writing code : For writing code, I would use GitHub CoPilot more than ChatGPT because ChatGPT isn't always right.
+ChatGPT does explain the code which is a great useful source but it's not reliable.
+For GitHub CoPilot, is a great AI for writing code for you which is very helpful whenever you're stuck on a problem.

+* Documenting code : Documenting code can be both ways with understanding the problem but GitHub CoPilot is very useful when documenting code.

+* Quality assurance : This is problem the most helpful because whenever there is an error with the code "ESLint" can be very helpful which is a great way whenever you're stuck with a code.
+There is no reason for use AI in this scenario.

+* Other uses in ICS 314 not listed : I didn't use any other AI in my ICS 314 class except for ChatGPT and GitHub CoPilot but I'm very interesting in expanding all different versions of AI.

+# Impact on Learning and Understanding

+So far during my AI journey in this class, it was very helpful although sometimes it can a bit complex and confusing.